 If someone you know is dealing with grief, give them a call.
 You could text them to arrange a convenient time, or you could just pick up the phone and see if they answer.
 If it’s not a convenient time, they will let you know.

 If you want to do something practical, you could arrange to have something sent over.
-Lots of places are still delivering food, drink, flowers, books, and other things.
+Lots of places are now well-versed in delivering food, drink, flowers, books, and other things.
 Think about what might help cheer the person up and send them a pleasant surprise.
 This will let them know you are thinking about them.

 Mikulincer & Florian, 1996